DeeVerma1/Reddit-NLP/README.md

 ## Problem Statement

-There is a panel discussion happening in a university setting where there are two panels one focusing in Science and the other in Engineering.
-There are going to be live round of questions during the panel discussion and I have been tasked to create a model that can classify between the two categories (Science and Engineering) so that the questions can be directed to appropriate panels for answering/discussion.
+A university is organizing a panel discussion with experts in Science and Engineering.
+There are going to be live round of questions from in-person as well as remote audience during the panel discussion.
+There is going to be electronic entry of queries from remote audience as well as optionally from in-person audience.
+I have been tasked to create a model that can classify the electronically entered questions between the two categories (Science and Engineering) for the moderator so that the questions can be directed to appropriate experts for answering/discussion.

-The aim of this project is to create a classification model that has a classifcation accuracy of more than 85% and an f1score of more than 0.85.
+The aim of this project is to create a classification model for Science and Engineering categories that has a classifcation accuracy of more than 85% and an f1-score of more than 0.85.

 ## Data Collection